LARIAT.NET Wireless Broadband

 • Some wireless ISPs charge you a setup fee large enough to buy the equipment, but then retain ownership of the radio.
 Others charge as much as $500 for installation.
 We don't do that.
 LARIAT.NET is currently waiving the $75 installation fee, so all you pay is the price of your radio, which you own.
 (Call for quotes on radio gear.)

 • All of the radios we provide to our customers conform completely to industry standards and have been certified to comply with FCC regulations.
-(Some of our competitors' customers have been given radios are not FCC certified and are actually illegal.)
-If you relocate to another city, your radio can very likely be used with a provider there.
+If you relocate to another city, your radio can very likely be used with a provider there - or sell it with your home as a value added extra!

 • No minimum contract term - we don't lock you in!